When it comes to kids, they are always hungry! Keep them fueled all day long with these simple healthy snack ideas!

 - Need a dose of dairy?
 Try yogurt topped with fresh fruit or nut butter.
 Or maybe sliced cheese with fresh fruit.

-Don’t think of snacks as just fillers, think of them as an opportunity to nourish your growing child.
-After all, most children eat better at snack time than at mealtime.
+Don’t think of snacks as just fillers, think of them as an opportunity to nourish your growing child and these healthy snack ideas will help to inspire you.

 Smoothies are a huge favorite for kids.
 And they are super easy to pump full of nutrients while still tasting like a decadent dessert.

 Craving chocolate?
 Try a Peanut Butter Cup Protein Smoothie.
 Need extra veggies?
 Get in a serving of greens with a Tropical Kale Smoothie.
 Low on Vitamin A?
-Try a Sweet Potato Smoothie--almost as good as Sweet Potato Pie!
+Try a Sweet Potato Smoothie.
+It is almost as good as Sweet Potato Pie!

-Most store-bought granola or snack bars are high in sugar--sometimes more than a candy bar!
+Most store-bought granola bars or snack bars are high in sugar.
+Sometimes more than a candy bar!

 Instead of relying on these overly-processed or high-priced snack bars, try making your own.
-My recipe for Homemade Granola Bars only takes 5 minutes to make and requires NO baking!
+My recipes for Homemade Granola Bars and PB Oat Bars both only take 5 minutes to make and requires NO baking!

 If you love Larabars, save money and make your own with my recipe for Homemade Larabars.
 Again this recipe is simple to make and there is no baking required.

 When muffins are made with whole grains and without refined sugars, they make a perfectly balanced snack.
 And of course, kids LOVE muffins of all varieties.

 These are our favorite healthy muffins that are perfect for snacking on.